MatchX-GmbH/X2E-Reference-Sensor-FW/GPS_Tracker/README.md

 ## - Project Settings

-Dependent on many factors there are some settings that have to be defined:
+Dependent on many factors some settings have to be defined:
 1. Idle Detection settings \
 You can set a limit for the minimum movement required to wake up the device and begin measuring activity.
 This ensures the device responds appropriately to any motion.
 Additionally, you can determine the minimum duration for the device to remain active after detecting movement, ensuring it stays awake for the desired duration.